mattpolzin/JSONAPI/README.md

 See the JSON API Spec here: https://jsonapi.org/format/

-:warning: Although I find the type-safety of this framework appealing, the Swift compiler currently has enough trouble with it that it can become difficult to reason about errors produced by small typos.
-Similarly, auto-complete fails to provide reasonable suggestions much of the time.
-If you get the code right, everything compiles, otherwise it can suck to figure out what is wrong.
-This is mostly a concern when creating resource objects in-code (servers and test suites must do this).
+:warning: This library provides well-tested type safety when working with JSON:API 1.0, however the Swift compiler can sometimes have difficulty tracking down small typos when initializing `ResourceObjects`.
+Once the code is written correctly, it will compile, but tracking down the source of programmer errors can be an annoyance.
+This is mostly a concern when creating resource objects in-code (servers and test cases must do this).
 Writing a client that uses this framework to ingest JSON API Compliant API responses is much less painful. :warning:

 ## Table of Contents
 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->